 But you will still have to unlearn the bad habits that you’ve acquired using a cartridge razor.

 One of which is putting too much weight on the razor.
 Another bad habit you’ll have to unlearn is using too much wrist.

-Overall length is around 3.7 inches so this razor so men with larger hands can use this as well with the right grip.
+The overall length is around 3.7 inches, so this razor so men with larger hands can use this as well with the right grip.

-Lastly, this is a 3 piece razor, meaning the it has three different parts – the head plate, base plate and the handle.
+Lastly, this is a 3 piece razor, meaning it has three different parts – the head plate, base plate, and the handle.

 R89 Twist Features

 The Twist is the longest in the R89 product line measuring around 4.2 inches from top to bottom.
-It is also the heaviest weighing at 3.17 ounces.
+It is also the most massive weighing at 3.17 ounces.

 Here’s the full feature list: